opoku1968/Reddit-News-4/README.md

 ## Media

-For placeholder images when no image is uploaded to blog post, I have used [picsum](https://picsum.photos/) which provides a library of stock images that display as a placeholder.
+For placeholder Images when no image is uploaded to blog post, I have used [picsum](https://picsum.photos/) which provides a library of stock Images that display as a placeholder.

-All other content and images are my own.
+All other content and Images are my own.

 ___